ratatui/ratatui-website/src/content/docs/how-to/develop-apps/better-panic.md

 ```
 Well, this is embarrassing.

-ratatui-async-template had a problem and crashed.
+async-template had a problem and crashed.
 To help us diagnose the problem you can send us a crash report.

 We have generated a report file at "/var/folders/l4/bnjjc6p15zd3jnty8c_qkrtr0000gn/T/report-ce1e29cb-c17c-4684-b9d4-92d9678242b7.toml".
-Submit an issue or email with the subject of "ratatui-async-template Crash Report" and include the report as an attachment.
+Submit an issue or email with the subject of "async-template Crash Report" and include the report as an attachment.

 - Authors: Dheepak Krishnamurthy